crbergner/PHYS4130-S26/Emma Krebs/PDEs/Symplectic_Integrators_Project/Writeup.md

 - Talk about linear dampending (spiral!)

 ### RK45

+RK45, also known as Runge–Kutta–Fehlberg method, is an adapative numerical technique for solving ODEs.
+It uses intermediate calculations to produce two estimates of different accuracy.
+By doing this, it can adjust the time step sizes for high accuracy and efficiency.
+These technqiues have a range of different orders you can use for a probelm.
+In this case, RK45 computes a 4th and 5th order error estimate while RK2 would be a lower order with only a 2nd order estimate.
+Although RK45 excels at accuracy, it does not maintain the geometrical properties of the phase space, so it loses total energy from small numerical errors over time.

+The function definition in the code is shown as:

 - Explain what the RK45 function is, what it does good at, and how it compares to the work we previously did with RK2.
 - Include image showing the process the function goes through with midpoints.
 Include equation of calculation it does.
 - Explain the snippet of code for Rk45 and how you set it up, what it does with its arguments, etc.